 When the office starts wearing everyone down, you might want to put a corporate retreat on the horizon.
 Nothing reinvigorates hard workers like some much-needed time to unwind.
-Here are four locations that have it all: fun events, plenty of group activities, and a variety of price points to meet your budget.
+Here are the four best company retreat locations that have it all: fun events, plenty of group activities, and a variety of price points to meet your budget.

 Take Your Team on a Golf Cart Safari: This 90-minute tour explores the Sonoran Desert around the resort property.
 You’ll get incredible views of the landscape, vegetation, and local wildlife along the way, too.

 See the Gardens and Sculptures: The Phoenician has a two-acre cacti garden that houses over 250 species, and its grounds are filled with original sculptures by the Native American artist, Alan Houser (Haozous).
 This is great if you want to do some sightseeing during your morning walk.

 Go Camelback Mountain Hiking: This is one of those adventures you’ll never forget.
 You can bond with your team over a two-hour guided hike through the Sonoran Desert–on camels.

 Enjoy the Spa: The Phoenician has a huge spa.
 You can visit the sauna, vitality tub, boutique, dry bar, nail lounge, rooftop pool, and even a “tranquility suite” for maximum comfort.
 It’s a great way to end the day!